The Wall Street Journal

 Manuscripts Under Review

-(Lyndon E. Garrett) Title hidden while under review (topic: relationships, competition as a source of high quality connection)
+(Lyndon E. Garrett) Title hidden while under review (topic: competitive relationships and high quality connections)

 Research in Progress

-(Michael G. Pratt) Holographic Hybrid Identification in a Family Business.
+(Michael G. Pratt) Managing Conjoined Hybrid Identities: The Case of a Family Business.

 (Gabriel R. Sala) Ambiguous Loss in Professional Relationships.